-Before I was married, I really enjoyed holding on the idea of someone I liked.
+Before I was married, I really enjoyed holding on to the idea of someone I liked.
 In a way, I didn’t want to make it clear I was interested because I didn’t want my suspicions to be confirmed that it was a one way street.

 Now that I’m married and older, I would go back and tell my younger self to take the risk, and let the cards fall where they may.
 The only problem was that I was busy trying to protect my fragile self-esteem because if my crush rejected me, my confidence would be further shattered.
 If this is you, here is one of my articles on how to feel comfortable being less introverted.

 This type of thinking is a bit like never driving a car because you are afraid you will have an accident.

 Let’s face it, playing it safe is limiting.
 So many people…

 “…tiptoe through life hoping to arrive safely at death.”M.M.
 Gavillet

 But what is the point?
 Confidence and choosing a life full of freedom become available on the other side of risk.